LeDrascol/Spooky-Tweaks/README.md

 - Challenge doors stay around twice as long (Reduced in Update 2)
 - Teleporters are not destroyed when broken
 - Tech consoles are not destroyed when broken
-- Money loss removed for casual and reduced for survival
+- Money loss removed for casual
 - Value, speed, and power of unique weapons raised to be more worthwhile
 - Creatures can be attacked while frozen in time
 - Racial storage lockers hold 64 items instead of 48